AaltoSciComp/scicomp-docs/triton/tut/remotedata.rst

 Exercises
 ---------

+.. exercise:: RemoteData-1: Mounting your work directory

-1. Mount your work directory by SMB - and alternatively sftp or sshfs - and transfer a file to Triton.
+   Mount your work directory by SMB - and alternatively sftp or sshfs - and transfer a file to Triton.
    Note that you must be connected to the Aalto VPN (from outside campus), or on ``eduroam``, the ``aalto`` *with Aalto laptop* (from campus).

+.. exercise:: (advanced) RemoteData-2: rsync

-2. (Advanced) If you have a Linux on Mac computer, study the ``rsync`` manual page and try to transfer a file.
+   If you have a Linux on Mac computer, study the ``rsync`` manual page and try to transfer a file.